yaelhaskin/Frontend-Home-assignment/README.md

 # Frontend Home Assignment
 Front-end Developer Home Assignment - July 2024

+## Objective

+In this assignment, you will build a nonprofit portfolio builder application for Bono using [Next.js](https://nextjs.org/docs).
+The application will consist of three screens and will interact with an existing backend API to fetch and display information about various causes.
+Your focus will be on API integration, SEO, server-side rendering, and maintaining high code quality.

 # Bono Nonprofit Portfolio Builder

 This project is a front-end developer assignment for Bono, built using Next.js.
 It consists of a flow of three screens using an existing backend API to build a nonprofit portfolio.
 The project focuses on working with APIs, SEO, server-side rendering, and code quality.